-I opted to have a survey done on a house in Yelverton prior to instructing conveyancers.
-I have been informed that there is a flying freehold overhang to the property.
-The surveyor has said that some mortgage companies tend refuse to grant a loan on a flying freehold property.
+I decided to have a survey done on a property in Yelverton prior to retaining conveyancers.
+I have been told that there is a flying freehold aspect to the house.
+The surveyor has said that some lenders may refuse to issue a mortgage on a flying freehold home.

 It depends who your proposed lender is.
-HSBC has different requirements for example to Nationwide.
-If you contact us we can investigate further via the appropriate mortgage company.
+HSBC has different instructions from Nationwide.
+Should you wish to call us we can investigate further via the appropriate mortgage company.
 If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Yelverton.
-Conveyancing will be smoother if you use a solicitor in Yelverton especially if they regularly deal with such properties in Yelverton.
+Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Yelverton to see if the conveyancing will be more expensive.